js-joda/js-joda/README.md

 + The API has a domain-driven design with classes for the different use cases, like LocalDate, ZonedDateTime or Period.
-For examples LocalDate allows to handle dates like birthdays or holidays in a clean and error-safe way, especially if this dates are persisted to an external server.
+For examples LocalDate allows to handle dates like birthdays or holidays in a clean and error-safe way, especially if these dates are persisted to an external server.

 + js-joda is immutable.
 Immutability aligns well with pure functions and with the architecture of frameworks like React and Flux.